Creating a container

 -

-memory: Amount of memory allocated to a container, MB.
+memory: Amount of memory allocated to the container, in MB.
 The default value is 128 MB. -

 service_account_id: Service account ID. -